-3. Many of the details of Aristotle's life provided are speculative.
+3. The best general account of Aristotle’s life is Natali (2013).
+Any biography must come to terms with the fact that reports of many of the details of Aristotle’s life are speculative.
 Unfortunately, biographers need to rely on insecure, mainly late sources, with the result that sometimes thinly attested conclusions gain credence only by dint of repetition.
-For a brief overview of the historiography of Aristotle, see Grote (1880), who also provides an interesting glimpse into Aristotle's life as viewed from the vantage point of the late nineteenth century.
+For a brief overview of the historiography of Aristotle, see Grote (1880), who also provides an interesting glimpse into Aristotle’s life as viewed from the vantage point of the late nineteenth century.
 For a brief and judicious late twentieth century perspective, see Pellegrin (1996).
-As regards Aristotle's character, two radically opposing traditions extend all the way back to antiquity.
+As regards Aristotle’s character, two radically opposing traditions extend all the way back to antiquity.
 The first paints him as snide and arrogant, an ingrate who never appreciated the education gifted him by Plato; the second portrays him as an exuberant researcher, passionately devoted to his friends and fellow seekers, tirelessly interested in expanding the frontiers of human knowledge.
 Neither portrait is likely to be wholly correct, and in fact we have little basis for adjudicating between them.
 It is, however, noteworthy that these traditions intersect at one point: each in its own way regards Aristotle as formidable.
-For a brief recapitulation and assessment of this situation, see Shields (2007, 15-17).
+For a brief recapitulation and assessment of this situation, see Shields (2014, 15‐17).

 4. To cite just four examples, which might easily be multiplied: (i) The Categories, as it is called now, but was not so-called in antiquity, contains three distinct components, not at all continuous and only dubiously connected with one another (for more detail, see the entry on Aristotle’s Categories); (ii) the Metaphysics—again, not Aristotle’s own title—comprises fourteen books, the last three of which many scholars believe to have been written at a stage earlier in Aristotle’s development than those which precede them in our modern editions (for a succinct review of this issue, see Ross (1924, vol. i, xiii–xxxii); (iii) the Politics presents problems of internal continuity and consistency, as well as questions concerning the relative composition dates of its books (succinctly recounted in this Supplement to the entry on Aristotle’s Political Theory); and (iv) the Nicomachean Ethics appears to many—though the matter is disputed—internally inconsistent on doctrinal grounds.
 This circumstance has induced Barnes (1997, 58–59), for instance, to conclude that the Nicomachean Ethics (EN) definitely is not a unified treatise: ‘EN is an absurdity, surely put together by a desperate scribe or an unscrupulous bookseller and not united by an author or an editor.’
 He further contends that ‘our EN is not a unity is beyond controversy–the existence of two treatments of pleasure is enough to prove the fact.
 The only questions concern who invented our text, and when, and from what materials, and for what motives.’
 For a brief overview of the status of Aristotle’s ethical writings, see the entry on Aristotle’s Ethics.
 In general, however, these scholarly controversies do not impair our ability to engage the lively philosophy in Aristotle’s works; moreover, many of them are overblown.